vincent64/minecraft-chat-history/README.md

 ---

 ## Disclaimer
-MCCH relies on the log files' name to display the chat logs by date. **NEVER EVER change the name of your log files.
+MCCH relies on the log files' name to display the chat logs by date. **NEVER EVER CHANGE THE NAME OF YOUR LOG FILES.
 This could not only cause issues with MCCH, but also with Minecraft itself!**

 MCCH **only reads** the log files and do not alter them in any way.